 Friends' Place boutique helps you cope with hair loss and other treatment side effects.

 - Recovery of strength and stamina.
 Our on-call nurses will help you to set up appropriate and convenient post-treatment occupational or physical therapy, as well as

 - Home care services.
 We can help you set up your home with oxygen, skilled nursing, or, if appropriate, hospice care.

 Non-Small Cell Lung Cancer Support Services and Follow-Up Care

 Patients diagnosed with lung cancer have a great deal to manage, from emotional distress to practical issues, such as handling insurance paperwork, finding lodging, and connecting with valet parking services.
-Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) can help you navigate through your cancer journey.
+Dana-Farber Brigham Cancer Center can help you navigate through your cancer journey.